Incorporate this detangling oil mix into your regimen after taking down extensions to prevent excessive hair loss.

 - Add in the sweet almond oil, coconut oil, castor oil, watermelon oil, wheat germ oil, and argan oil together in the bottle (approximate proportions in the image below).

 - Heat up some water and place the amber bottle in the hot water.

 - Leave in until the water cools down then shake the bottle thoroughly.
 Your detangling oil mix is ready.

-The image below is a 4 oz amber container, which indicates the amount of each oil that should go in for this recipe.
+The image below is an 8 oz amber container, which indicates the amount of each oil that should go in for this recipe.